ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 Tax Implications

 ETFs tend to be tax-efficient due to creation/redemption mechanics.
 Actively managed mutual funds may distribute capital gains more frequently.
-Account type matters: tax-advantaged accounts mute distribution differences; in taxable accounts, manage withdrawals and harvesting with care.
+Account type matters: tax-advantaged accounts mute distribution differences; in taxable accounts, manage withdrawals and harvesting with care (for conversion planning basics, see the Roth conversion ladder).

 • Prefer set-and-forget?
 Lean mutual funds with automatic rebalancing.